modl-uclouvain/randomcarbon/README.md

 ### License

-RandomCarbon is released under the GNU GENERAL PUBLIC LICENSE.
+RandomCarbon is released under the MIT License.
 For more details see the [LICENSE](LICENSE) file.